What is Pelvic Organ Prolapse?

 Sacrocolpopexy and sacrohysteropexy

 Performed through incisions in the abdomen, these procedures involve suspending the prolapsed cervix or vaginal vault (in the case of hysterectomy) to a bone at the base of the spine.
-Although recovery time may be longer, there is less risk for lingering pain during vaginal intercourse.
+Although recovery time may be longer, there is less risk of lingering pain during vaginal intercourse.

 Vaginally-placed mesh